intel/zephyr.js/docs/k64f_pins.md

 The FRDM-K64F has 16 general purpose I/O pins, D0 - D15.

-D3 and D5 are used for JTAG communication by default in Zephyr.
-You can disable this by setting CONFIG_PRESERVE_JTAG_IO_PINS=n in prj.conf, and then use them as other GPIOs.
-For board revisions up to 'D", the same applies to pin D8.

-D14 and D15 can be used as GPIO inputs but not outputs currently.
+Note: Pin D8 currently doesn't work as an input or output; we haven't determined why.

-The rest (D0 - D2, D4, D6 - D14) can all be used as either GPIO inputs or
+The rest (D0 - D7, D9 - D15) can all be used as either GPIO inputs or outputs.
-outputs.

 ### LEDs